anasdev-10/news_fact_checker/README.md

    - Get your NewsAPI key from https://newsapi.org
    - Get your Gemini API key from https://makersuite.google.com/app/apikey
+   - Get your Google Custom Search API key and CSE ID from https://programmablesearchengine.google.com/
-   - Create a `.env` file or edit your Python files to store them securely
+   - Create a `.env` file in the `news_fact_checker` directory (see `.env.example` for required variables)

 4. Run the app: